US congresswoman Rashida Tlaib declines Israel visit over 'oppressive conditions' | DW | 16.08.2019

 "I have decided that visiting my grandmother under these oppressive conditions stands against everything I believe in," she wrote on Twitter.

-"Silencing me & treating me like a criminal is not what she wants for me."
+"Silencing me and treating me like a criminal is not what she wants for me."

 Banned over boycott support

-Tlaib and fellow Democrat lawmaker Ilhan Omar were barred from entering Israel on Thursday over their support forboycotting the country in the Boycott, Divestment Sanctions (BDS) movement.
+Tlaib and fellow Democratic lawmaker Ilhan Omar were barred from entering Israel on Thursday over their support for boycotting the country in the Boycott, Divestment, Sanctions (BDS) movement.

 The pair are the first Muslim women elected to the US Congress and among the most critical of Israel's treatment of the Palestinians.
 They were due to arrive in Israel at the weekend to visit Jerusalem and the Palestinian territories.